-Mark's primary areas of experience include products liability, construction defects and inverse condemnation.
+Mark's primary areas of expertise include products liability, construction defects and inverse condemnation.
 His litigation experience includes multi-party mediations, arbitrations and trials on behalf of insurance companies, self-insureds and individuals.

 Mark has authored numerous articles on subrogation and presented seminars to many insurance companies and organizations including the California Conference of Arson Investigators, National Association of Subrogation Professionals (NASP) and Wildland Fire Litigation Conference.

-Mark has served on the board of directors of the Mental Health Advocacy Services of Los Angeles, where he participated in impact litigation to improve the lives of people with developmental disabilities.
-He also has provided pro bono service to the Los Angeles Superior Court Voluntary Settlement Conference program and as a judge at mock trial and mediation competitions at distinguished law schools in Southern California.
+Mark has served on the board of directors of the Mental Health Advocacy Services of Los Angeles, provided pro bono service to the Los Angeles Superior Court Voluntary Settlement Conference program and served as a judge at mock trial and mediation competitions at distinguished law schools in Southern California.